 The selling shareholders are selling all of the ordinary shares being sold in this offering, including any shares sold upon the exercise of the underwriters' option to purchase additional ordinary shares.
 See "Principal and Selling Shareholders."
-Accordingly, we will not receive any proceeds from the sale of shares of our ordinary shares by the selling shareholders in this offering, other than payment of the exercise price from certain of the selling shareholders who are exercising options for the purpose of selling shares in this offering.
+Accordingly, we will not receive any proceeds from the sale of shares of our ordinary shares by the selling shareholders in this offering.
 We have agreed to pay certain expenses related to this offering.